IBM/dbb-zappbuild/BUILD.md

  -h,--hlq <arg>               High level qualifier for partition data sets

 build options:

- -p,--propFiles               Comma separated list of additional property files
+ -f,--fullBuild               Flag indicating to build all programs for
+                              the application
-                              to load.
-Absolute paths or relative to workspace -f,--fullBuild               Flag indicating to build all programs for the application -i,--impactBuild             Flag indicating to build only programs impacted
+ -i,--impactBuild             Flag indicating to build only programs impacted